 - The dark passages in water soluble oils sometimes ‘sink’ and lack the glossy appearance of a traditional oil painting.
 This is easily remedied by a final varnish.

-- I prefer Max Artists’ Oil Colors by Grumbacher and Artisan Water Mixable Oils by Windsor & Newton.
-The characteristics of these brands are consistent with their traditional oil color counterparts.
-They both use all of the traditional pigments in their lines including cadmiums and cobalts.
+- I prefer Cobra water soluble oil paints by Royal Talens.
+The characteristics of this brand is consistent with their traditional oil color counterparts.
+They use all of the traditional pigments in their lines including cadmiums and cobalts.
 These paints deliver brilliant, luminous transparent glazes and rich, mysterious opaque passages to my work.

 - I use non-toxic Turpenoid Natural on hard to clean brushes otherwise; “Dawn” dish soap does the job.
 Baby oil is also a good cleaner, followed by soap and water.
 After, a little petroleum jelly conditions the brushes back to their original shape.